-Donor Value Year/s of Tenure Conditions General · - University Postgraduate Research Scholarships Living allowance of \$7600 pa.
-1-2 years for a Masters and 3-4 years Applicants must be honours graduates (or equivalent).
-Applications to Dean of relevant Faculty.
-Commonwealth Postgraduate Research Awards Other allowances may also be paid. for a PhD degree Applicants must be honours graduates (or equivalent) or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
-Applications to Academic Registrar by 31 October.
-Commonwealth Postgraduate Course Awards Living allowance of \$8882 pa.
+Donor Value Year/s of Tenure Conditions General (continued) Commonwealth Postgraduate Course Awards Living allowance of \$10,415 pa.
 Other allowances may also be paid.
-1-2 years; minimum duration of course Applicants must be graduates or scholars who will graduate in current academic year, and who have not previously held a Commonwealth Post-graduate Award.
-Applicants must be domiciled in Australia.
-Preference is given to applicants with employment experience.
+1-2 years; minimum duration of course Applicants must be graduates or scholar who will graduate in current academic year and who have not previously held Commonwealth Post-graduate Award.
+Applicants must be domiciled in Australia Preference is given to applicants with employment experience.
 Applications to Academic Registrar by 30 September.
-Australian American Educational Foundation Fulbright Award Travel expenses and \$A2000 as establishment allowance 1 year,renewable Applicants must be graduates who are domiciled in Australia and wish to undertake research or study for a higher degree in America.
-Applications close 30 September with The Secretary, DEET, AAEF Travel Grants, PO Box 826, Woden ACT 2606.
+Australian American Educational Foundation Fulbright Award Travel expenses and \$A2000 as establishment allowance.
+1 year, renewable Applicants must be graduates who are domiciled in Australia and wish to undertake research or study for a higher degree in America.
+Applications close 30 September with The Secretary, DEET, AAEF Travel Grants, PO Box 826, Woder ACT 2606.
 Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women Commonwealth Scholarship and Fellowship Plan Varies for each country.
-Generally covers travel, living, tuition fees, books and equipment, approved medical expenses.
+Generally covers travel, living, tuition fees, books and equipment, appro- medical expenses.
 Marriage allowance may be payable.
-Usually 2 years, sometimes 3.
-Applicants must be graduates who are Australian Citizens and who are not older than 35 years of age.
+Usually 2 years, sometimes 3 Applicants must be graduates who are Australian citizens and who are not older than 35 years of age.
 Tenable in Commonwealth countries other than Australia.
 Applications close with Academic Registrar in September or October each year.
 The English-Speaking Union (NSW Branch) \$5000 1 year Applicants must be residents of NSW or ACT.
 Awarded to young graduates to further their studies outside Australia.
-Applications close mid-April with The Secretary, Ground Floor, Sydney School of Arts, 275C Pitt Street, Sydney NSW 2000.
-Frank Knox Memorial Fellowships tenable at Harvard University Stipend of US\$7000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
+Applications close mid-April with The Secretary, Ground Floor, Sydney School of Arts, 275c Pitt Street, Sydney NSW 2000.
+Frank Knox Memorial Fellowships tenable at Harvard University Stipend of \$US7000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university.
 Applications close with the Academic Registrar mid October.
+Robert Gordon Menzies Scholarship to Harvard Up to \$US 15,000 1 year Tenable at Harvard University.
+Applicants must be Australian citizens and graduates of an Australian tertiary institution.
+Applications close 31 December with the Registrar, A.N.U., GPO Box 4, Canberra ACT 2601 Gowrie Scholarship Trust Fund \$4000 pa.
+Under. special circumstances this may be increased 2 years Act 2001 Applicants must be members of the Forces or children of members of the Forces who were on active service during the 1939-49 War.
+Applications close with the Academic Registrar by 31 October.